Train. Practice. Repeat.

 The Sheepdog Code

 “I pledge to safeguard life; protect the innocent and weak against oppression or intimidation and the peaceful against violence or disorder.
-I will strive to protect the unalienable Rights of all people, uphold justice, defeat lawlessness and secure peace, defend the Constitution and its Bill of Rights, and the God-given Rights of all to life and liberty.”
+I will strive to protect the unalienable Rights of all people, uphold justice, defeat lawlessness and secure peace, defend the Constitution and the Bill of Rights, and the God-given Rights of all to life and liberty.”

 To order a ‘Sheepdog-Up’ t-shirt with the above image, you must already be a registered participant in these formal practice sessions.

-T-Shirt Logo Imagery:
+T-Shirt Logo Imagery

-In addition to the Sheepdog-Up logo which is explained above, this black-color t-shirt includes the ‘thin blue line’ which is used by law enforcement officers and others who are committed to justice and standing against evil, and to live by the Sheepdog-Up motto:
+In addition to the Sheepdog-Up logo which is explained above, this black-color t-shirt includes the ‘thin blue line’ which is used by law enforcement officers and others who are committed to justice and standing against evil, and to live by the Sheepdog-Up motto.

 The Sheepdog-Up Motto

 The Latin phrase “De Oppressione Liberare” is from Isaiah 1:17.
 Translated, it means, “to bring liberty to the oppressed.”
 The phrase, “Beati Pacific,” is from Jesus words as recorded in Matthew 5:9, and is translated “blessed are the peace-makers.”
 This refers to those who are willing to risk their lives to forge peace (peace-makers).

 The first statue erected at Ground Zero in New York, post 9/11, depicts a modern warrior on horseback.
 It is generally referred to as, “The American Response Monument.”
 But the actual title of this magnificent piece of art is, “De Oppresso Liber.”
 This Latin phrase is similar to the one we use.
 It is the proper name of this monument, and it is also used by the U.S. Special Forces.
 The meaning is essentially the same, but ours is based on the Bible text of Isaiah 1:17.